 Burning Question: What is Reverse Stabilization?

-Reverse Stabilization is a compositing workflow where you stabilize the shot, then composite, and finally, you bring the motion back into your shot.
+Reverse Stabilization is a compositing workflow where you stabilize the shot, then composite.
+Finally, you bring the motion back into your shot.
 Below, learn about how to incorporate this technique into your workflow in After Effects with Mocha Pro, Mocha AE, and Warp Stabilizer.

 Reverse Stabilize with Mocha Pro & After Effects

 Boris FX’s Mary Poplin walks you through the reverse stabilization workflow with Mocha’s Planar tracker.
-This technique is very useful for cleanup and more.
+In fact, this technique is very useful for cleanup and more.
 With Mocha Pro 2019, the CC Power Pin Export format gives an easy workflow to create a ‘stabilized pre-comp’, which is great for compositing.

 Note: If you’re working with Mocha AE, the MochaImport+ script from Mamoworld can be used to achieve a similar workflow.